-In Madrid, students can choose between two options for housing: a homestay with a Spanish family or placement in a residence hall with a roommate from the SU Madrid program.
+In Madrid, students can choose between two options for housing: a homestay with a Spanish family or placement in a residence hall with a roommate from the Syracuse Madrid program.

 In the homestay option, you will live with hosts in Madrid (usually two students to a household, though occasionally, you may live singly).
 This experience allows you to assimilate quickly and to immerse into a Spanish lifestyle, taking breakfasts and dinners with your Spanish hosts and participating in la sobremesa